alxmrs/website/src/cv.md

 _Dr.
 Vecchio's research group focuses on advanced materials discovery and their translation to industrial applications._

--Used neural networks and boosted tree based algorithms to make materials science discoveries _(Keras, ResNet, XGBoost, Sklearn)_.
+- Used neural networks and boosted tree based algorithms to make materials science discoveries _(Keras, ResNet, XGBoost, Sklearn)_.
--Applied gradient-based techniques to explain classifications of convolutional neural networks _(GradCam)_.
+- Applied gradient-based techniques to explain classifications of convolutional neural networks _(GradCam)_.
--Used OOP design principles to create a framework to track hyperparameters & ML pipelines in version control.
+- Used OOP design principles to create a framework to track hyperparameters & ML pipelines in version control.
--Taught nanoengineering grad students machine learning, focusing on neural networks and tree-based techniques.
+- Taught nanoengineering grad students machine learning, focusing on neural networks and tree-based techniques.
--The papers produced as a result of my contributions would go on to be published in Science, Nature, and respected journals within the materials science world.
+- The papers produced as a result of my contributions would go on to be published in Science, Nature, and respected journals within the materials science world.

 ## Software Engineer, [Intuit (ProSeries team)](https://accountants.intuit.com/tax-software/proseries/)